Your Best Chance to Become Pregnant is IVF Over 40

 - The use of donor eggs during their IVF after age 40 affords these women the same chance for a successful pregnancy as a younger woman.

-- Donor egg babies have a lower chance of genetic defects because the younger, donor eggs have a lower chance of defects.
+- Donor egg babies have a lower chance of genetic defects.
+It is because the egg donors are younger and have a lower chance of defects.

-A study called the Forty and Over Treatment Trial (FORT-T) was published in the journal of Fertility and Sterility.
-It suggests that women over 40 who are trying to conceive should go directly to IVF.
+A study called the Forty and Over Treatment Trial (FORT-T) was published in the journal Fertility and Sterility.
+It suggests that women over 40 who are trying to conceive should go directly to IVF infertility treatment.
 They don’t have a lot of time to waste on less invasive protocols, like IUI, which is unlikely to be successful.
 Instead of losing months of time, and more precious eggs, they are going straight to the protocol most likely to succeed.
 The live birth rate using donor eggs is over 50% for all age groups.
-This is according to SART, the Society for Assisted Reproductive Technology.
-It is an industry group that registers 95% of IVF cycles in the U.S.
+This is according to SART, the Society for Assisted Reproductive Technology, an industry group that registers 95% of IVF cycles and success rates in the U.S.

-If you’re 40 or older, and really want to carry a baby of your own, IVF is a great option to begin with.
-Your Best Chance for successful pregnancy Over 40 is through IVF.
-Instead of spending your funds on other unsuccessful interventions , you can only pay the process costs for IVF once or twice.
-Thus, you can cut down on time as well as financial and emotional risks.
+If you’re 40 or older, and really want to carry a baby of your own, IVF is a great option to begin with among other cost effective infertility treatments.
+You have your best chance to become pregnant over 40 with IVF.
+You can only pay the process costs for IVF once or twice instead of spending your funds on other unsuccessful infertility treatments.
+By doing so, you can cut down on time, financial and emotional risks.

-When researching fertility centers, one thing to be aware of is that some fertility centers drastically limit the age of intended parents. they do so in order to keep their live birth numbers high when they report to SART.
-This is why, when doing your research, you need to check their policy on the age of the intended parents. it will make sure that the agency is a good fit for you.
+When researching fertility centers, one thing to be aware of is the age restrictions the fertility clinic work with.
+Some fertility centers drastically limit the age of intended parents in order to keep their live birth numbers high when they report to SART.
+This is why, when doing your research, you need to check their policy on the age of the intended parents to make sure the agency is a good fit for you.
+RSMC – fertility clinic, San Diego, California does not turn down patients trying pregnancy over 40.
+Rather, we always try to help out the patients with the best treatment option available.
+In most cases, we formulate unique IVF, IUI & ICSI treatment plans, with the cost in the mind, to deal with unconventional scenarios with best success rate.